How to Quickly Raise Money to Adopt a Foster Child

 The requirements for adopting a child from foster care are much less restrictive than those set by a private agency.

-In general, someone’s marital status, income, age, or sexual orientation won’t disqualify them from becoming a foster parent—and even single parents can adopt.
-Additionally, non US citizens living in the US or outside of the US are eligible to adopt a foster child.
+In general, someone’s marital status, income, age, or sexual orientation won’t disqualify them from becoming a foster parent.
 The most important requirement is being able to provide a safe and healthy environment for the child.
 When approving someone to adopt, organizations look for people who are reliable, responsible, adaptable, patient, and collaborative.

-How much does it cost to adopt a foster child?
+How much does it cost to adopt a child from foster care?

 Another thing to keep in mind is that even if the cost of adopting a foster child is minimal or non-existent, the cost of raising a child is about $12,980 annually for an average family, based on findings from the US Department of Agriculture.